slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ---
 ### On relationships

-Relationships are based on mutual trust.
-Trust and vulnerability are conected.

-> *'A great relationship is about finding the similarities and respect the differences.'*
+A great relationship is about finding the similarities and respect the differences: mutual trust.
+Trust and vulnerability are correlated.

-> *'Focus on what you can give not what you can get.
-You only receive in proportion to what you give.'*
+> *'You loose your identity, you loose people.' -- Amy Cuddy*

 > *'Trust someone if they say they are human and susceptible to conflicts of interest but actively avoiding such conflicts.'*

-> *'Trust bank account analogy: you make deposits by being on time, doing what you say you will, random acts of kindness, etc. You make withdrawals by being flaky, forgetful, and insensitive, among other things.'*

-HOWEVER... after taking the first step [mirror](chapter_3_action.md#on-mirroring) their behavior.
+Focus on what you can give not what you can get.
+You only receive in proportion to what you give.
+However after taking «first steps [mirror](chapter_3_action.md#on-mirroring) their behavior.
 Run away from mediocrity and be ready to loose people.

 > *'Don't hide your feelings from people who show you theirs.'*

 > *'Forget those who forget you.
 Those who want to stay in your life, will always find a way.'*
+> *'If a person is nice to you and to nobody else, that person is not nice.'*
 > *'If you are lonely when you are not alone, you are in bad company.'*

+> *'Trust bank account analogy: you make deposits by being on time, doing what you say you will, random acts of kindness, etc. You make withdrawals by being flaky, forgetful, and insensitive, among other things.'*

 > *'Humans make connections.
 Sometimes these connections grow.
 Sometimes they stay the same.
 Sometimes they collapse.'*

-> *'The free soul is rare, but you know it when you see it -- basically because you feel good, very good, when you are near or with them.' -- Charles Bukowski*

-> *'If a person is nice to you and to nobody else, that person is not nice.'*

-> *'You loose your identity, you loose people.' -- Amy Cuddy*

-> *'Don't let people that are bad influences to put you down.'*

-> *'I won’t be less just because you cannot be more'*

 <!--
 Again, something I once wrote on the subject of a good partnership was “Shared values and complementary skills.”